johnny353535/yoi/docs/_pages/actions/index.md

 Make sure you write the parameters correctly, otherwise the action just does not work.
 Checklist for parameters:

-* An action may have **many parameters**.
+* An action may have _many parameters_.
-* An action must have **at least one parameter**.
+* An action must have _at least one parameter_.
-* Paramaters must be **formatted correctly**.
+* Paramaters must be _formatted correctly_.
 They are written as key/value pairs.
 Keys are seperated from values with a colon.
 Each key/value pair must end with a semicolon: `key:value;`.
-* If values include special characters – for example URLS with slashes, colons etc. – wrap them in **single quotation marks**: `key:'some//value:with_special?charactes'`.
+* If values include special characters – for example URLS with slashes, colons etc. – wrap them in _single quotation marks_: `key:'some//value:with_special?charactes'`.
-* Values can **not include single nor double quotation marks**!
+* Values can _not include single nor double quotation marks_.
-* The **order of the parameters matters**, the first parameter must alyways be: `ActionName:targetSelector;`.
+* The _order of the parameters matters_, the first parameter must alyways be: `ActionName:targetSelector;`.
-+ All following parameters are always optional and can always be in any order you wish.
++ All following parameters are optional and can follow in any order you prefer.
-* Action names must **begin with an upper case character**!
+* Action names must _begin with an upper case character_.

 ## The _target_ Parameter